 c.
-Total liability for employees' severance benefits as at December 31, 2017 amounted to \$ 174.
+Total liability for employees' severance benefits as at December 31, 2018 amounted to \$ 211.

-Expenses recorded in respect of the unfunded liability for employee severance payments for the years ended December 31, 2017, 2016, and 2015 were \$ 87, \$ 94 and \$ (142), respectively.
+Expenses (income) recorded in respect of the unfunded liability for employee severance payments for the years ended December 31, 2018, 2017, and 2016 were \$(20), \$ 87 and \$ 94, respectively.

-NOTE 9:- COMMITMENTS AND CONTINGENT LIABILITIES
+NOTE 10:- COMMITMENTS AND CONTINGENT LIABILITIES

+a.
+Pledges:

-- a.
-Pledges: - 1.
-The Company has pledged certain items of its equipment and the rights to any insurance claims on such items to secure its debts to banks, as well as placed floating liens on all of its remaining assets in favor of the banks.
-See note 7. - 2.
-The Company has pledged certain items of its equipment as a guarantee for the implementation of its benefited enterprise for tax proposes.
-The Company has determined that it is in compliance with the conditions of the approval (see Note 13a). - 3.
-The Company has also pledged machines to secure its indebtedness to certain suppliers that provided financing for such equipment. - b.
-Operating leases and other agreements: - 1.
-The premises occupied by the Parent are leased under two lease agreements that expire in August 2022 and December 2022, respectively. - 2.
-The Parent has an obligation to purchase inventory that is held by a supplier in the total amount of \$415. - 3.
-The Parent's motor vehicles are leased under operating lease agreements, mainly for three-year terms.
+- 1. The Company has pledged certain items of its equipment and the rights to any insurance claims on such items to secure its debts to banks, as well as placed floating liens on all of its remaining assets in favor of the banks. - 2.
+The Company has also pledged machines to secure its indebtedness to certain suppliers that provided financing for such equipment.

+b.
+Operating leases and other agreements:

+- 1. The premises occupied by the Company are leased under three lease agreements that expire in February 2022, December 2022 and February 2024. - 2.
+The Company's motor vehicles are leased under operating lease agreements, mainly for three-year terms. - 3.
+Minimum future payments at December 31, 2018 due under the above agreements over the next five years and thereafter are as follows: